-Bratkowski talked about the 1965 Packers.
+Bratkowski then talked about that 1965 Green Bay team.
 A team which would win the first of three consecutive NFL championships (including the first two Super Bowls), a feat that has never been matched in the modern history of the NFL.

 “Coach Lombardi always used to tell us that we may not have the best players, but we have the best team,” Bratkowski said.
 “And it was true.
 I don’t know about the best players, but we had a lot of good athletes.
 People who could do a lot of different things and who believed in the team concept.”